JJSeah/Retrop/README.md

 This will create a ```dist``` directory.
 Put the contents of that directory on a server and you're all set!

 _Loading/Saving works using LocalStorage, so make sure the app has permission to read/write from LocalStorage._

-### I want to build it myself from the source or contribute to the code
-Then follow these instructions, depending on what you want to do

 ``` bash
 # install dependencies